By-elections: Peter Bone girlfriend aims for Wellingborough as Kingswood faces axe

 Labour and Conservatives battle it out in Northamptonshire and South Gloucestershire constituencies

-Voters go to the polls on Thursday in two parliamentary by-elections, with electoral contests take place in Northamptonshire and South Gloucestershire.
+Voters go to the polls on Thursday in two parliamentary by-elections, with electoral contests taking place in Northamptonshire and South Gloucestershire.

 Helen Harrison is running for the Conservative Party in Wellingborough, after her disgraced partner Peter Bone lost the seat in a recall petition having been suspended over bullying and sexual misconduct claims he denies.